-On average, we estimated a total of 132,829 childhood asthma cases attributable to NO2 exposure which accounted for 17.6% of all childhood asthma cases (TableTable 4 ).
-By living location, urbanized areas had the largest number of attributable cases totaling 109,581 cases and highest percentage of all asthma cases of 20.3%.
-Rural areas had total of 13,951 cases and accounting for the least percentage of all asthma cases with 9.8%, while urban clusters had only 9,296 cases representing 13% of all asthma cases (FigureFigure S8).
+On average, we estimated a total of 132,829 childhood asthma cases attributable to NO2 exposure which accounted for 17.6% of all childhood asthma cases (Table 4 ).
+By living location, urbanized areas had the largest number of attributable cases totaling 109,581 cases and the highest percentage of all asthma cases at 20.3%.
+Rural areas had total of 13,951 cases and accounted for the least percentage of all asthma cases with 9.8%, while urban clusters had only 9,296 cases representing 13% of all asthma cases (Figure S8).
 By income, $50,000 to <$75,000 had the largest number of cases attributable to NO2, 37,559 cases accounting for 16.8% of all asthma cases.
-However, the income group with the largest percentage of asthma cases was the lowest income group <$20,000, accounting for 20.8% of all asthma cases (Figure S9Figure S9).
-The mean value of attributable fraction increased by income group in rural areas, decreased by income group in urban clusters and presented as a U shape in urbanized areas (FigureFigure 2 and Figure S10Figure S10).
+However, the income group with the largest percentage of asthma cases was the lowest income group <$20,000, accounting for 20.8% of all asthma cases (Figure S9).
+The mean value of attributable fraction increased by income group in rural areas, decreased by income group in urban clusters and presented as a U shape in urbanized areas (Figure 2 and Figure S10).

 The state with the lowest number of estimated attributable cases was Montana with 70 cases, while the state with the largest attributable cases was California with 19,200 cases.
-The state with the lowest attributable fraction was South Dakota (7.6%), while the state with the highest attributable fraction was District of Columbia (26.9) (FigureFigure 3 and TableTable S3 ).
+The state with the lowest attributable fraction was South Dakota (7.6%), while the state with the highest attributable fraction was District of Columbia (26.9%) (Figure 3 and Table S4 ).

-Figure 4Figure 4 and Figure 5Figure 5 present the distribution of attributable fraction by living location and median income group for each state.
+Figure 4 and Figure 5 present the distribution of attributable fraction by living location and median income group for each state.
 The majority of states follow a distribution similar to the national level with a few exceptions (e.g. see Arizona, Montana, Rhode Island & Wyoming).